provenance-io/provenance/CONTRIBUTING.md

 1. Navigate to your locally cloned repo.
 2. Make sure you've got up-to-date repo info.
 E.g. `git fetch`.
-3. Checkout the `.x` branch.
-E.g. `git checkout release/v1.13.x`.
-4. Make sure it's up-to-date.
-E.g. `git pull`.
+3. Checkout the `.x` branch and make sure it's up-to-date.
+E.g. `git checkout release/v1.13.x && git pull`.
-5. Create and sign the tag.
-E.g. `git tag -s v1.13.0 -m "Release v1.13.0"`
+4. Create and sign the tag.
+E.g. `git tag -s v1.13.0 -m "Release v1.13.0"`.
-6. Push the branch.
+5. Push the branch.
 E.g. `git push`.
-7. Push the tag.
+6. Push the tag.
 E.g. `git push origin v1.13.0`.

 You can then monitor the Github actions for the repo and also watch for the new release page to be created.

 #### 4. PR the .x Branch Back to Main

-This PR should update the `CHANGELOG.md` and contain any changes applied to the `.x` branch but not `main`.
+This PR should update the `CHANGELOG.md` and contain any changes applied to the `.x` branch but not yet in `main`.
 It should NOT contain the `RELEASE_CHANGELOG.md` file.

 Do the following locally.

 1. Navigate to your locally cloned repo.
-2. Check out the `main` branch.
-E.g. `git checkout main`.
-3. Make sure it's up-to-date.
-E.g. `git pull`.
+2. Check out the `main` branch and make sure it's up-to-date.
+E.g. `git checkout main && git pull`.
-4. Check out the `.x` branch.
-E.g. `git checkout release/v1.13.x`.
-5. Make sure it's up-to-date.
-E.g. `git pull`.
+3. Check out the `.x` branch and make sure it's up-to-date.
+E.g. `git checkout release/v1.13.x && git pull`.
-6. Create a new development branch.
+4. Create a new development branch.
 E.g. `git checkout -b myuser/v1.13.0-back-to-main`.
-7. Remove the `RELEASE_CHANGELOG.md` file.
+5. Remove the `RELEASE_CHANGELOG.md` file.
-8. Merge `main` into your branch.
+6. Update your branch with `main`.
 E.g. `git merge main`.
-9. Make sure the `CHANGELOG.md` correctly indicates the contents of the new release still contains any still unreleased entries.
+7. Make sure the `CHANGELOG.md` correctly indicates the contents of the new release and still contains any unreleased entries.
-10. Address any other conflicts that might exist.
+8. Address any other conflicts that might exist.
-11. Create a PR from your branch to `main`.
+9. Create a PR from your branch targeting `main`.